ksjae/roleplay_kit/README.md

 # roleplay_kit

-A new Flutter project for providing custom text game experience *Roleplay Kit is currently designed for turn-by-turn roleplaying.*
+A new Flutter project for providing custom text game experience

+*Roleplay Kit is currently designed for turn-by-turn roleplaying.*

 ### Pipeline
-CURRENTLY ON : Basic ChatGPT client (with a guided prompt), and 'regenerate' button.
+CURRENTLY ON : Saving and a 'regenerate' button.

 UP NEXT : Lang Selection & Character generation (AI/Procedural), and then game theme selection

 ## Features (TBD)